gantry/docs/pages/01.gantry5/05.advanced/06.php-functions/docs.md

 ## Real World Example

-Let's create a simple new Particle `Mobile Detect` Particle and let's put together all we've learned.
+Let's create a simple new `Mobile Detect` particle and put together all we've learned.

->>>>> More details on how to create a new Particle can be found in the dedicated section [Creating a New Particle](../creating-a-new-particle).
+>>>>> More details on how to create a new particle can be found in the dedicated section [Creating a New Particle](../creating-a-new-particle).

 The first step is to create the required `YAML` and `Twig` files for this new particle.
-You can do so by creating a new folder `custom/particles` (if not there already) and by adding two new files: `mobile_detect.html.twig` and `mobile_detect.yaml`
+You can do so by creating a new folder `custom/particles` (if not there already) and by adding two new files: `mobile_detect.html.twig` and `mobile_detect.yaml`.

 {% verbatim %}
 ```